Analogs of Bol operators for $\mathfrak{pgl}(a+1\vert b)\subset \mathfrak{vect}(a\vert b)$: Bols invariant under

-If elements of one of the the spaces $(T(X))^*$ or $T(X)$ are smooth (or generalized) functions with compact support, then $T(X^*)\otimes_\cF \Vol$ and $T(X)$ are manifestly in duality given by the integral.
-In our case of polynomial or formal coefficients, there is no integration, we just retain the above isomorphism $\approx$ in \eqref{approx} in a~ ``Pickwickian sense".
+In our case of polynomial or formal coefficients, there is no integration, we just interpret the above isomorphism $\approx$ in \eqref{approx} in a~ ``Pickwickian sense".
 Namely, in precise terms, the sign $\approx$ in \eqref{approx} is an isomorphism ($\simeq$) if the spaces on both sides of $\approx$ are of finite dimension; otherwise it is the definition ($:=$) of the unrestricted dual.